Cats need regular grooming throughout the cooler months. Learn how to adapt your current grooming routine to keep your cat healthy through winter.

 Regular grooming will also help prevent hairballs and gives you the opportunity to remove dead leaves or any other debris from their fur.
 If your cat gets caught out in the rain, always dry them thoroughly with a towel; warm, damp fur creates a perfect breeding ground for bacteria and infection.

-The UK is famed for its rain, and as the weather gets wetter, your cat is more at risk of muddy paws.
+The UK is famed for its rain, and as the weather gets wetter, your cat is more at risk of mucky and muddy paws.
 It’s important to regularly wipe off any excess dirt around their feet, making sure to get between their toes and under their nails.

 Cats’ ears are extremely delicate and easily damaged, so avoid trying to clean them yourself, and never put anything in them as this can cause distress.
 If you think your cat’s ears need cleaning, or you have any concerns, speak to your vet.

-Unfortunately, arthritis often gets worse during cold weather, so it’s a good idea to check your cat for signs of joint trouble, particularly as they get older.
+Unfortunately, arthritis in cats often gets worse during cold weather, so it’s a good idea to check your cat for signs of joint trouble, particularly as they get older.
 If you notice their fur becomes unusually matted or scruffy, this may be a sign that they’re having trouble grooming themselves due to joint pain.